 The network is once again proving its customer friendly approach by providing 5G coverage to all members with no exceptions, and at no extra cost.
 There’s no other network in the UK -be it large or small- which offers 5G speeds to everyone, let alone doing it without extra charges.
 On top of that, Three’s pricing is quite competitive with many extra perks being included in all plans.

-The network also claims to have the fastest 5G speeds and is in second place in the UK in terms of 5G network coverage
+The network also has the fastest 5G speeds in the UK according to OOKLA (speedtest.net).

 Three doesn’t exactly offer a family or group discount, however there are some discount options on additional SIM plans.
 Don’t expect much though, as most of these offers save you about £2 a month.
 Considering how competitive Three’s prices already are, expecting a big time discount would perhaps be a bit unfair to the network.